unh-comp-master-project/unh-comp-master-project.github.io/work-products.md

 * The outline is written in paragraph form.
 * The sections are appropriately balanced size-wise.
 For excample, the first two sections cannot be more than half of the outline.
-* The section you might be more comfortable starting with is section #3.
+* The section you might be most comfortable to start with is section #3.
 This is because you might have a clearer idea of the work you want to do.
-* The section that give me the most trouble is section #2.
+* The section that gives me the most trouble is section #2.
 To clearly and accurately articulate the actual objectives of the project work, we need to have a good understanding of
   * what we want do (section #1) and